 A very popular business directory for sourcing location data is Foursquare.
 Foursquare is partnered with other location data services, so you’ll actually be acquiring more than one listing on the web.

 As a bonus, acquire an account with Yext and let it do all of the work for you.
 This is, of course, a paid service that can be quite spendy.
 If you want to save yourself time and hassle to find 50+ directories online and don’t care about what it costs, then use Yext.
 All you have to do is add your business information and Yext will add your business to a variety of trusted directories.

 EDITOR’S TIP: Don’t forget to add your website URL (if you have one) to each business directory!

 Unfortunately, Google and other search engines haven’t released information as to whether or not social media channels actually affect your local SEO.

 Facebook, Instagram, and LinkedIn are some of the few social mediums that allow you to add your business’s NAP and website URL.
-Even though there isn’t proof as to social media channels being factors to local SEO, it doesn’t hurt to add your business information on them.
+Even though there isn’t proof as to social media channels are factors to local SEO, it doesn’t hurt to add your business information to them.

 Facebook and LinkedIn still rank for some searches in the top positions, so you might acquire some leads via these mediums.
 You can also network with others and create groups to spread brand awareness on these mediums.